phdmajidsepahvand/ReWeight-KD/README.md

 ## Overview

-**ReWeight-KD** introduces a lightweight and effective framework for **reweighted ensemble knowledge distillation**, designed to enhance diagnostic robustness and domain generalization in medical AI systems.
+**ReWeight-KD** introduces a lightweight and effective framework for reweighted ensemble knowledge distillation, designed to enhance diagnostic robustness and domain generalization in medical AI systems.

-Unlike conventional single-teacher distillation, ReWeight-KD leverages a **multi-teacher ensemble**, aggregates their predictive distributions, and models them using a **Dirichlet-guided reweighting mechanism**.
+Unlike conventional single-teacher distillation, ReWeight-KD leverages a multi-teacher ensemble, aggregates their predictive distributions, and models them using a Dirichlet-guided reweighting mechanism.
 This allows the student model to focus more on reliable, high-confidence samples while down-weighting uncertain or ambiguous ones.

 The result is a stable, uncertainty-aware, and generalizable student model suitable for deployment in real-world medical environments.